 For DIY purposes you’re probably better off just buying a cheap pair that you don’t mind losing or damaging?

-Silverline Decorators Scissors – you’ll see a few options like these varying in price from £3 – £10 and, to be honest, there isn’t much difference between them.
+Silverline Decorators Scissors – you’ll see a few options like these varying in price but there isn’t much difference between them.
 They’re not going to last forever and will lose their cutting edge over time but for a one-off project they are just fine.

 Although they are rust proof you’ll need to keep them clean.
 Trimming wallpaper can be a messy business and a build up of dried paste on the edges will render your scissors next to useless in no time at all.